riyaraii/Jmart/README.md

 HELLO WELCOME TO JMART.!!

-JMart is a Ecommerce Website where you can shop anything from for your household things to personal hygiene.
+JMart is a Ecommerce Website where you can shop anything from your household things to personal hygiene.